orbs-network/orbs-client-sdk-javascript/README.md

 2. Build the library with `npm run build`

+3. To run the end-to-end test, install `gamma-cli`: https://github.com/orbs-network/orbs-contract-sdk/blob/master/GAMMA.md

-3. Run all tests with `npm run test`
+4. Run all tests with `npm run test`